top of page

 May

-Halfway between the spring and summer solstice, May Day is often considered to be the first day of summer.
+Sumarmál the first day of our summer.
 Warmer days are becoming normal.
 The spring rains that helped to nourish the wakening fields have begun to taper off.
 The world around us is verdant again.
-On May Day, sometimes called Sumermál, big celebrations were held both to celebrate the end of the harder days of winter and to bless themselves and their crops for a fertile and productive year.
+At Sumarmál, big celebrations were held both to celebrate the end of the harder days of winter and to bless the folk and their crops for a fertile and productive year.
 Men and women leapt over fires together or alone, wishing for fertility in the coming year.
-Catte were blessed in the smoke of the fire before sending them to their summer fields.
+Cattel were blessed in the smoke of the fire before sending them to their summer fields.
 The maypole was raised and around it, people danced and wove their ribbons.
 Women decorated their windows and doors with flowers and wove them into their hair.

 July